Provinces of Sri Lanka

 Provinces (පළාත; மாகாணம்) are the first level administrative divisions of Sri Lanka.
 Currently, Sri Lanka is divided into 9 provinces.
 Each province is further divided into districts, which are further divided into divisional secretariats.

 The provinces were first established by the British rulers of Ceylon in 1833.
 Over the next century, most of the administrative functions of the provinces were transferred to the districts, the second level administrative division of the country.
 By the middle of the 20th century, the provinces had become mostly ceremonial.
 This changed in 1987 when, following several decades of increasing demand for decentralization, the 13th Amendment to the 1978 Constitution of Sri Lanka established provincial councils.

 History

-Anuradhapura Kingdom

-In the Kingdom of Anuradhapura, Rajarata was the personal domain of the King.
-It was further divided in to four districts (Desa): Dakkina, Pachhima, Uttara and Pacina Desa.

 British Ceylon

 After the British took control of the entire island of Ceylon in 1815, it was divided into three ethnic-based administrative structures: Low Country Sinhalese, Kandyan Sinhalese and Tamil.
 In 1829, the British established the Colebrooke–Cameron Commission to review the colonial government of Ceylon, including its administrative structures.
 The commission recommended that the existing three ethnic based administrations be unified into a single administration divided into five geographic provinces.
 Accordingly, on 1 October 1833, five provinces under one administration came into being: